-- A.1.
-General.
-This code applies to all types of weighing devices other than automatic bulk-weighing systems, belt-conveyor scales, and automatic weighing systems.
+A.1.
+General. - This code applies to all types of weighing devices other than automatic bulk-weighing systems, belt-conveyor scales, and automatic weighing systems.
 The code comprises requirements that generally apply to all weighing devices, and specific requirements that are applicable only to certain types of weighing devices.

-(Amended 1972 and 1983) - A.2.
-Wheel-Load Weighers, Portable Axle-Load Weighers, and Axle-Load Scales.
-The requirements for wheel-load weighers, portable axle-load weighers, and axle-load scales apply only to such scales in official use for the enforcement of traffic and highway laws or for the collection of statistical information by government agencies. - A.3.
-Also see General Code requirements.
+A.2.
+Wheel-Load Weighers, Portable Axle-Load Weighers, and Axle-Load Scales. - The requirements for wheel-load weighers, portable axle-load weighers, and axle-load scales apply only to such scales in official use for the enforcement of traffic and highway laws or for the collection of statistical information by government agencies.